nutworker/qM-AI-L/README.md

 ##### 2. Fine-Tune the Model with the Preprocessed Dataset
 ###### 2.1 - Preprocess the Email Dataset

-Email-Subject (prompt-response) pairs are created into explicit instructions for the LLM.
+Email-Subject (prompt-input-response) format is created as explicit instructions for the LLM.
 Prepend a prompt instruction to the start of email body and generate the subject with Suject as follows:

 Training prompt (email):